LSDcircuits/lsd_ultraS/README.txt

 schematics folder:

-- Schematics for use with RP2040-Zero
+- Schematics for use with RP2040-Zero (lsd_ultraS)
-- simulation to the H-bridge out put and amplifier (test - gains)
+- simulation to the H-bridge out put and amplifier (SIMULATIONS)
-- spice models used
+- spice models used for simulations

 Code dir: